Developer Settler

 Hitch Your Oxen — Stop Guessing

 Stop building agents that ask you for your seed phrase.
-Paste your 0x address into FarmDash Watch Mode to decrypt your wagon's risk profile in seconds, then pick your install path and let your agent read, plan, and verify across all five skills under a single zero-custody contract.
+Paste your 0x address into FarmDash Watch Mode to decrypt your wagon's risk profile in seconds, then pick your install path and let your agent read, plan, guard, execute, and verify across all ten skills under a single zero-custody contract.

 Explore the Agent Hub